ZiggyCreatures/FusionCache/README.md

 Want to start using it immediately?
 There's a [⭐ Quick Start](#-quick-start) for you.

 Curious about what you can achieve from start to finish?
-There's a [:woman_teacher: Step By Step ](docs/StepByStep.md) guide.
+There's a [👩‍🏫 Step By Step ](docs/StepByStep.md) guide.

 More into videos?
 The great Anna Hoffman has been so nice to listen to me mumble random stuff on [Data Exposed](https://learn.microsoft.com/en-us/shows/data-exposed/caching-made-easy-in-azure-sql-db-with-fusioncache-data-exposed).